The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

-OPTICS struggles with improving in contrast to the Autoencoder, as it is more susceptible to the high dimensionality and presence of categorical features in \textsf{Bank} and \textsf{Covertype} after one-hot Encoding.
-The Gaussian Mixture clustering shows a different behavior in \textsf{Bank} and \textsf{Covertype}, however, in both cases it does not behave in a clear way due to the assumption of a specific distribution\PaperLong{, as mentioned at the beginning of Section~\ref{subsec:clustering-results}}.
-Therefore, we believe that altering the samples in the dataset provided to the Gaussian Mixture clustering can have positive or negative effects, depending on whether this new sampling more or less resembles the assumed distribution of data.
+OPTICS and autoencoder show a relatively constant behavior for \textsf{Bank}, \textsf{COVID}, and \textsf{Covertype}.
+The Gaussian mixture clustering shows different behavior in \textsf{Bank}, \textsf{COVID} and \textsf{Covertype}; however, in each case, it does not behave clearly due to the assumption of a specific distribution\PaperLong{, as mentioned at the beginning of Section~\ref{subsec:clustering-results}}.
+Therefore, we believe that altering the samples in the dataset provided to the Gaussian mixture clustering can have positive or negative effects, depending on whether this new sampling more or less resembles the assumed distribution of data.